Home Expeditions Antarctica Expedition Guide

 Whale concentrations, moulting adults, first icebergs

-Late season offers its own distinct rewards.
 Whale activity reaches its seasonal peak in February as krill blooms concentrate.
 Adult penguins are moulting — a comically dishevelled but endearing life-stage.
-Icebergs become more numerous and dramatic as sea ice breaks up.
+Icebergs become more numerous and dramatic.
 Prices begin to ease from peak levels.
-March is the final month of the season and the least visited — offering the most wilderness-like experience at the lowest prices, but with the highest weather risk.
+March is the final month of the season — offering the most wilderness-like experience at the lowest prices, but with the highest weather risk.

 The Drake Passage is the most discussed and most feared element of an Antarctic expedition among first-time passengers.
 The reality is more nuanced than the reputation suggests — and understanding it accurately is more useful than either dismissing it or being alarmed by it.